 - Come up with an action plan.
 This depends on how the conversation went, of course.
-If it went well – meaning they heard and understood your concerns and are ready to make changes – then you can help them start their recovery journey.
+If it went well – meaning they heard and understood your concerns and are ready to make changes – then you can help them start their recovery journey to detox.

 The most important thing to remember about alcohol interventions is that it’s not a conflict.
 If things get heated, take a step back.
 Take a break, maybe take a walk, and pick back up when you’ve had a moment to cool down.